vin-blanc-le-guide-la-cave-éclairée

 Sweet or semi-sweet wines regularly feature aromas of candied fruit, honey, and sweet spices and are particularly well-suited for dessert.

 An official sweetness scale defines wines ranging from dry to sweet, including off-dry and mellow.
-If you would like more details, feel free to read our article on the difference between a mellow wine and a sweet wine !
+If you would like more details, please feel free to read our article on the difference between a mellow wine and a sweet wine !

 vendanges-raisins-sauternes